pharmaverse/sdtmchecks/README.md

 devtools::install_github("pharmaverse/sdtmchecks", ref = "main")
 ```

-Note: The release from *main branch* is the recommended versions for end
+Note: The release from *main branch* is the recommended version for end
 users.

 ### Development version (devel branch)